|Language||Flag||Translator Name||Translator Website||Translator e-mail|

 9. If a text appears many times and you don't want to translate it over and over again, please read next section of this help page.

-10. After the translation you will find in the installation folder of Advanced Uninstaller PRO a new file called uninstaller.XXX.lng (where XXX is your language abbreviation) – please send us this file for verification and uploading.
+10. After the translation you will find in the installation folder of Advanced Uninstaller PRO a new file called Advanced Uninstaller PRO .XXX.lng (where XXX is your language abbreviation) - please send us this file for verification and uploading.

-Don’t forget: Follow the same steps for the other file monitor.ntv.lng.
-You will have to send us this file too!
+Don't forget to follow the same steps for the other files monitor.ntv.lng and healthcheck.ntv.lng.
+You will have to send us those files too!

 There are some things that you should know when translating.
 If you will not respect the following rules, your entire work might be in vain.